samadpls/Programing-Gifs/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/samadpls/Programing-Gifs?style=social)

 # Programing Gifs 👨🏼‍💻
-Programming-gifs is a web app that displays different gifs related to programming at random whenever refreshed.
+Programing-gifs is a web app that displays different gifs related to programming at random whenever refreshed.
 Anyone can use it in their README.md file or on their website/ Github by the following HTML tag..<br>

 ## How to use ✍🏻